jmorgandev/DeliciousEngine/README.md

 Although I have plenty of experience developing in both Unity and Unreal, the rapid-prototyping nature of Unity seems to be slowing down with each new iteration in order to support more ambitious projects that AAA game studios participate in.
 Coupled with Unreal being built specifically for AAA game studios (Which typically leads to unnecessary features being automatically built in to a small project), I started to develop my own engine.
 Of which the focus would be towards small game projects, rapid-prototyping, and extensibility.

 ## Features
 This engine is being developed with modern graphics techniques (OpenGL 4.3+), and being designed for general use rather than being tailored for any one type of game development.
-This includes the ability to develop a game/prototype without having to modify the engine source code, by using Lua scripting as an interface to engine functionality as well as to specify game-object behaviour.
+This includes the ability to develop a game/prototype without having to modify the engine source code, by using Lua and AngelScript as an interface to engine functionality as well as to specify game-object behaviour.

 The engine comes with a development console to allow inspection of the engine without having manually debug the C++ source code in Visual Studio.
-Whilst this doesn't and shouldn't replace Visual Studio debugging, it does grant the ability to identify solutions to simple problems or logic errors.
+Whilst this doesn't and shouldn't replace normal debugging, it does grant the ability to identify solutions to simple problems or logic errors.

-The same way that the engine can be scripted with lua, it can also be extended with lua.
-If the engine doesn't support a file format (Which could be an asset, or a level), then the engine will subsequently search for a lua script that tells the engine how to deal with that particular file format.
+The same way that the engine can be scripted with lua/angelscript, it can also be extended with lua/angelscript.
+If the engine doesn't support a file format (Which could be an asset, or a level), then the engine will subsequently search for a lua/angelscript file that tells the engine how to deal with that particular file format.
 As a result, the user can add support to any custom asset or level files that the engine doesn't know how to process.

 ## Technologies Used
 - OpenGL 4.3+